jcpowermac/hanlon-wiki/workflow.md

 # Razor Workflow

-This document describes a common workflow for using Razor to:
+This document describes common workflows for using Razor to:

-* Specify policy to provision new OS.
+* Specify policy to provision a new OS.
-* Specify policy to provision ESXi.
+* Specify policy to provision an ESXi instance.

-## Provision new OS.
+## Provision a New OS.

-To provision a new OS, Razor requires the following resource to be avaiable:
+To provision a new OS, Razor uses the following resources:

 * OS ISO loaded into Razor image service.
-* Suitable target nodes that does not have an active model bound to the system.
+* Suitable target nodes that do not have an active model bound to the system.
-* Appropriate tag rules/matcher to identify and classify target nodes.
+* Appropriate tag rules/matches to identify and classify target nodes.
 * A model specifying the ISO and completed model template for deployment.
-* Optionally specify a broker to handoff node after razor active model execution.
+* Optionally, a broker to handoff the node after the Razor active model executes.
 * A policy to bind nodes with specific tags to an active model.

-The document will describe the general commands, and provide an Ubuntu provision example.
+The general commands and an Ubuntu provisioning example are shown below:

 ### Importing OS Images

-The razor image command will provide a list of images available on the Razor system.
-If the image is not present, add it to the razor system via the following commands:
+The `razor image` command will provide a list of images available on the Razor system.
+If the desired image is not present, add it to the Razor system as follows:

     $ razor image add {iso_image_path} {os_name} {os_version}